yudai09/fluent-plugin-sendmail/README.md

 # Fluent::Plugin::Sendmail

-Fluentd plugin to parse and merge sendmail syslog.
+Fluentd plugin to merge sender line and receiver line into one json data.

 ## Configuration